 Management and administration, information literacy support, outreach, access services, copyright, interlibrary loan

-Resource access, troubleshooting, database administration, and technical services.
+Resource selection and access, troubleshooting, database administration, and technical services.

 |Amy Snyder, MSLS||Education Librarian|

 Information literacy instruction and outreach, interlibrary loan, reference.

 |PA College IT Service Desk||For PA College students and personnel.||Telephone: 717-947-6007

 |LGH’s IS Service Desk|

 |For Penn Medicine Lancaster General Health personnel.
 Assistance with, password resets, LGH systems and tools, and provides Microsoft application support.||Telephone: 717-544-HELP (4357)